Country situation - Challenges

 Back in 2015

-These challenges were aken into consideration while conducting the Initiative in Poland.
+These challenges were taken into consideration while conducting the Initiative in Poland.

-Valve for Life Poland Country Champions, Prof Dariusz Dudek and Prof Adam Witkowski participated in different interviews on TAVI and programs in newspapers, radio and TV.
-The topic of TAVI and a new treatment for patients with severe aortic stenosis not suitable for cardiac surgery was addressed also during the local symposia for cardiologists, interventionalists and family doctors as well as during the THT Poland Congress.
+Valve for Life Poland Country Champions, Profs.
+Dariusz Dudek and Adam Witkowski participated in different interviews on TAVI and programmes in newspapers, radio and TV.
+The topic of TAVI and a new treatment for patients with severe aortic stenosis not suitable for cardiac surgery was addressed also during the local symposia for cardiologists, interventionalists, and family doctors as well as during the THT Poland Congress.

 In general, the campaign stats grouping television, radio, press, interviews, social media reached out to 6+ million people.

-VFL Poland has also focused its attention on reaching the governmental officials aiming to increase their awareness in situation around TAVI in Poland and ensuring their support.
-In October 2015 a meeting with a Minister of Health of Poland was organized which resulted in a number of positive changes.
+VFL Poland has also focused its attention on reaching the governmental officials aiming to increase their awareness in the situation around TAVI in Poland and ensuring their support.
+In October 2015 a meeting with the Minister of Health of Poland was organised which resulted in a number of positive changes.
 In particular, funding was successfully secured for the refund of 100 additional TAVI for 2016.